iamvery/docs/data/_overview.md

 </div>
 ```

-Run `pakyow server` to start the server, then navigate to [localhost:3000](http://localhost:3000) to see the new view prototype.
+Run `bundle exec pakyow server` to start the server, then navigate to [localhost:3000](http://localhost:3000) to see the new view prototype.
 Now let's bind our user data to it.
 Open `app/lib/routes.rb` and define a default route.
 Here's what it should look like:

 ```ruby
 Pakyow::App.routes do